danielteberian/TScripts/README.md

 listtofile - Creates a text file, in the current directory, with a list of everything in the current directory (minus the list, itself).

+showpath - Prints the current value of the $PATH variable.

 tarcreate - Creates a tar archive.
 You must supply the actual directory that you want to be included, followed by the filename for the new archive.

 tarcreate - Creates a tar archive (just like "tarcreate"), using GZip2.